-Abby Olbrich and Caroline Brigham (Jr., Eagle, Idaho) started things off by crushing Cathlene Goya and Megan Yoshimoto 8-1.
+Abby Olbrich and Caroline Brigham (Sr., Eagle, Idaho) started things off by crushing Cathlene Goya and Megan Yoshimoto 8-1.

 Sisters Kaila and Kiana Nip downed the No. 2 Boxer duo of Lillian Do and Kelsey Trujillo 8-2.
-Meanwhile, Kelly Watanabe (Soph., Kirkland, Wash.) and Lexi Thomas (Sr., Redding, Calif.) teamed to stifle Amber Craviotto and Rachel Mizuno 8-2.
+Meanwhile, Kelly Watanabe (Jr., Kirkland, Wash.) and Lexi Thomas teamed to stifle Amber Craviotto and Rachel Mizuno 8-2.